 Sirjan: Portland Latin lesson instructor

-...also really enjoy teaching others what I know related to science, mathematics, and physics.
+...who enjoys sports & science.
+I also really enjoy teaching others what I know related to science, mathematics, and physics.
 Science is an exact way to describe how the world works and a way to explore opportunities to make it better.
-The reason I enjoy sharing what I know is that I also refresh myself, and in the process I get to meet new people and create new connections with people who share similar interests, which is most rewarding.
+The reason I enjoy sharing what I know is that I also refresh myself, and in the process I get to meet new people and create new connections with people who share similar interests,...

 Education & Certification